yati-sagade/opencv-ndarray-conversion/README.md

     - **Returns** a `PyObject*` that is the Python representation of an ndarray.

-Example
+Examples
 --------

+`examples.cpp` contains

-`matrmul.cpp` contains an implementation of matrix multiplication that is callable from Python.
-It takes two `ndarrays`, converts both to `cv::Mat` using `NDArrayConverter`, multiplies these two `Mat`s using `cv::Mat::operator*`, converts the result of multiplication back to an `ndarray` and returns this result to Python.
+    - An implementation of matrix multiplication `mul()` that takes two `ndarray` objects, converts them to `cv::Mat`, multiplies them and returns the result as an `ndarray`.

+    - An image binarization function `binarize()` that takes an `ndarray` containing a grayscale image and a threshold value, converts the image to a `cv::Mat` and thresholds(binarizes) it.
+It then returns the result as a `ndarray`.

+    - An image display function `display(ndarray)` that just takes any image as an `ndarray` object and displays it.

+All of these functions are callable from Python.

 The plumbing(passing of values to and from Python) is handled by Boost::Python.

+`test.py` contains some testcases that call the aforementioned C++ functions from Python.

 Building and testing